Domestic Applicants: How to Apply

-For the purpose of admission, domestic applicants are all U.S. citizens, permanent residents, and all visa holders (example: H1b, H4, refugee etc.) that are not applying for or currently hold an F-1 or J-1 visa.
+For the purpose of admission, domestic applicants are all U.S. citizens, permanent residents, and all visa holders (example: H1b, H4, F2, or refugee etc.) that are not applying for or currently hold an F-1 or J-1 visa.

 If you are in the following categories, you must use the International Application:

 (1) Applicants who are applying for an F-1 or J-1 visa and currently reside abroad must use the International Application.

 (2) Applicants who currently hold an F-1 or J-1 visa and currently reside in the U.S. must use the International Application.